mathjax/MathJax-docs/options/startup/loader.rst

    prefix.
 For example, ``input/tex`` will become ``[mathjax]/input/jax`` automatically.

+   The ``fonts`` path is predefined to point to the location where MathJax will load fonts.
+For node applications, it is set to ``@mathjax`` so that fonts are taken from the ``node_modules/@mathjax`` directory.
+For web applications, it is set to ``https://cdn.jsdelivr.net/npm/@mathjax`` so that fonts are loaded from that CDN.

    When the TeX :ref:`tex-require` extension is loaded, an additional ``tex`` path is created in order to be able to load the various TeX extensions.
+Other paths that may be predefined include ``sre`` and ``mathmaps`` for the locations of the speech-rule-engine files, ``mml`` for MathML extensions, and font-specific paths like ``mathjax-newcm`` for the locations of the files needed by the fonts.

-   You can define your own prefixes, for example,
+   You can define your own prefixes; for example,

    .. code-block:: javascript